 At Eat Your Books we are a bit fanatical about the quality of our data, and so are our members, so it's important to make sure you are as accurate as possible and adhere to EYB's guidelines.

 It's important to read through this guide BEFORE you start indexing as it gives an overview of what's expected.
-(The most recently added or updated information is highlighted in yellow.)
 Having read these guidelines, please let EYB know if you do not feel you can index a book so we can unassign the book and make it available to another member.

 If a book is not started within 14 days of being assigned, it will be unassigned.

 In addition to this overview, there is a ? next to each data entry field on the input form; click on this for a detailed explanation of how to complete that field.
 Before entering each field for the first time, you should review these instructions and refer to them regularly while indexing.
 The complete indexing manual can be found here: Indexing Form Instructions, and it can also be accessed on the input form by clicking the Help (?) button.

 NOTE: This Administration Manual describes how to make a request to index a book, what is required, and an overview of the mechanics of EYB indexing.
 It DOES NOT explain indexing rules or the philosophy behind indexing: how to format English and foreign titles, how to categorize recipes, how to decide which ingredients to list and which to omit, how to deal with accompaniments versus recipes within recipes, etc. Indexers should consult the Indexing Form Instructions for complete descriptions and illustrations of EYB's indexing guidelines.
 To help you get started, here's a quick list of the most common mistakes new indexers make: